Abasz/ESPRowingMonitor/README.md

 Due to resource constraints of the ESP32 MCU, data is only sent on every stroke or every 4 seconds, whichever occurs earlier.
 This is not a significant issue, as most of the metrics are only available at certain known states of the rowing cycle (e.g. end of drive, end of recovery, etc.).

 Currently, a simple WebGUI is being developed using Angular.
 The related repository can be found [here](https://github.com/Abasz/ESPRowingMonitor-WebGUI).
 Instructions on how to use/install the WebGUI can be found in the repository's readme.
+This WebGUI can be served up by the ESP32 micro controller and accessed over HTTP on the ESP32s IP Address.

+Please note that the filesystem of the ESP32 is rather slow, so the first load of the WebGUI may take up to half a minute.
+However, after the initial load, unless the files are modified, it will load instantly (potential reloading is controlled automatically via HTTP Last-Modified header).

 ### Logging